mecid/mecid.github.io/_posts/2020-06-23-what-is-new-in-swiftui.md

 #### New views
 This year SwiftUI integrates more deeply with all the frameworks across the Apple ecosystem.
 For example, MapKit provides *Map* and *MapAnnotations* SwiftUI views.
 ClockKit provides us a *Gauge* view that we can use to show value within a range.
 AVKit provides the *VideoPlayer* view that we can use to integrate with *AVPlayer*.

 There is also a bunch of new views that SwiftUI provides us today.
-We finally have a system-wide Color picker, native *SignInWithAppleButton*, *ProgressView* that supports both linear and circular progress indicators, *OutlineGroup* that allows us to display tree-structured collections of data, and much more.
+We finally have a system-wide color picker, native *SignInWithAppleButton*, *ProgressView* that supports both linear and circular progress indicators, *OutlineGroup* that allows us to display tree-structured collections of data, and much more.

 #### Conclusion
 I'm delighted to see that the next iteration of SwiftUI is so strong.
 Of course, I will share with you detailed posts about all new features of SwiftUI as soon as I play with them enough to share something.
 Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
 Thanks for reading, and have a nice week!